Privately owned dwelling with 3 bedrooms,2 bathrooms,pool,& garden views

 - Bedroom 1

 - Notes on accommodation: Although the Barn has all the ingredients for a relaxing holiday the site is unfortunately not suitable for wheel chair users.
 Sorry but pets are not accepted and smoking is not permitted.
 Ample hot water is provided by a large electrically heated storage cylinder.
 For a wide range of produce do visit the splendid Wednesday and Saturday markets in Cahors or Saturday market in Sarlat.
 OUTSIDE The limestone area of The Causses defines the natural character of the garden and its wild life.
 The garden, which is not overlooked, is a private, informal setting of meadows and woodland of oak, box and honeysuckle.
 Guests are invited to pick herbs and lavender.
 The pool is managed weekly.
-UTILITY ROOM Washing machine, sink.
+UTILITY ROOM Washing machine and sink for guest own clothes and linen wash.
 WC.
 Vacuum cleaner, brooms and cleaning equipment.
 Iron and ironing board.